KartikKannapur/kartikkannapur.github.io/learn.md

 - [Hadoop: The Definitive Guide: Storage and Analysis at Internet Scale 4th Edition](https://www.amazon.com/Hadoop-Definitive-Storage-Analysis-Internet/dp/1491901632) by Tom White ::: Page 107 of 756 Chapter 4 - YARN

-- [The Deep Learning Textbook](http://www.deeplearningbook.org/) by Ian Goodfellow, Yoshua Bengio and Aaron Courville ::: Chapter 6 - 6.2.2.3 - Softmax - Page - 198 of 802

 - [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/) By Michael Nielsen
     + [ ] Chapter 1: Using neural nets to recognize handwritten digits - Learning with gradient descent